mdumke/hadoop-example/2-example-app/README.md

 Bald eagle,BD
 ```

-As you see, our list is not sorted in any way, and birds and country codes can appear multiple times, and even the same bird-country combination can appear multiple times.
+As you can see, our list is not sorted in any way, and birds and country codes can appear multiple times, and even the same bird-country combination can appear multiple times.

 ## Command Line Statistics on Test Data
-To get started, we'll generate some fake data.
-For now, we'll use the current working directory to do some experiments, but we'll create a subdirectory for our data to keep organized.
+To get started, we generate some fake data.
+For now, we'll use the current working directory to do some experiments, but we'll create a subdirectory for our data to stay organized.
 As for test data, a random combination of a bunch of birdnames and country codes should suffice for now.
 Use the data generator in [birds.py](scripts/birds.py) to create a set of test data:

 ```sh
 # a place to keep our data